Swallowtail23/mtgc/README.md

 ### Dependencies ###
 #### JsonMachine ####
 Used for bulk script parsing
-- installed by composer to 'vendors' folder, and autoloaded by ini.php
+- needs to be installed by composer to 'vendors' folder, to be autoloaded by ini.php
+- run composer install from mtg directory on server

 #### JQuery and IAS ####
 Works with JQuery 3.6:  <script src="/js/jquery.js"></script> where required